2. Material Accounting Policies

 An intangible asset is de-recognised upon disposal or when no future economic benefits are expected to arise.

-Gains or losses arising from derecognition of an intangible asset, measured as the difference between the net disposal proceeds and the carrying amount of the asset, are recognized in profit or loss when the asset is de-recognised.
+net disposal proceeds and the carrying amount of the asset, are recognized in profit or loss when the asset is de-recognised.

-For transition to IND AS, the company has elected to continue with the carrying value of all of its intangible assets recognized as of April 1, 2015 (transition date) measured as per the previous GAAP and use that carrying value as its deemed cost as of the transition date.
+For transition to Ind AS, the company has elected to continue with the carrying value of all of its intangible assets recognized as of April 1, 2015 (transition date) measured as per the previous GAAP and use that carrying value as its deemed cost as of the transition date.

 2.5 Investment Property

 Investment properties are properties held to earn rentals and / or for capital appreciation (including property under construction for such purposes).
 Investment properties are measured initially at cost, including transaction costs.
+Subsequent to initial recognition, investment properties are measured in accordance with Ind AS 16's requirements for cost model.

-Investment properties are depreciated using the straight-line method over their estimated useful lives.
+Investment properties are depreciated using the straight¬ line method over their estimated useful lives.
 The useful life has been determined based on technical evaluation performed by the management's expert.

-An investment property is de-recognised upon disposal or when the investment property is permanently withdrawn from use and no future economic benefits are expected from the disposal.
+An investment property is derecognized upon disposal or when the investment property is permanently withdrawn from use and no future economic benefits are expected from the disposal.
 Any gain or loss arising on derecognition of the investment property is recognised in profit or loss in the period of disposal.

 2.6 Impairment of assets